SWEET FRUIT THAT IS RICH IN ANTIOXIDANTS

 The Wonderful Pomegranate Tree cultivar is just what it says it is—deliciously wonderful!

-The pomegranate is more commonly grown as a bushy shrub, but can be trained as a small tree.
+The pomegranate is more commonly grown as a bushy shrub but can be trained as a small tree.
 The leaves are deciduous, usually glossy green and dark colored.
 The red orange flowers of the pomegranate shrub will appear in early spring.

 The sweet fruit has tons of health benefits and is rich in antioxidants.
 It is also a good source of vitamins C and E. Different varieties of pomegranates may look a kaleidoscope of colors from yellow to bright red in color.

 The fruit size is up to about 4-5 inches in diameter, about the size of a grapefruit.
 The rind is smooth and leathery with a persistent, tubular sepal at the pomegranate flower’s end.
-The many soft seeds are surrounded by a pink to purplish or crimson pulp.
+The many soft seeds are surrounded by a pink to a purplish or crimson pulp.
 The large red fruit pomegranate ripens in September.

 It will take your pomegranate fruit tree 2-4 years to start producing fruit that is big enough to eat the pomegranate seeds and squeeze the juice.
 Your beautiful tree will come with baby pomegranates and they will grow bigger and bigger with each growing season until full size.
 Eaten fresh, the pomegranate juice tastes sweetly divine!

-It is considerably more cold hardy than citrus and only need 150 chill hours; some can tolerate temperatures as low as 10 degrees though.
+It is considerably more cold hardy than citrus and only needs 150 chill hours; some can tolerate temperatures as low as 10 degrees though.
 For best results, pomegranate trees should be grown in full sun but can tolerate partial shade.

 The Wonderful Pomegranate tree size can grow up to 10 feet tall with a 10 foot wide branch span at full maturity making it perfect for small planting sites.
 The medium growth rate of this pomegranate plant lets these trees grow from 12-24 inches per year.